nosarthur/ckc00/README.md

 # classmate locator

-A web application that visualizes the location of classmates.
+A web application that visualizes the location of CKC00 alumni.

+## Features

+* anonymous
+    * display alumni on US map
+    * query using alumnus name
+    * query with sex and class
+* registered user
+    * display alumni names
+    *

 ## Feature requests

 * user sign-up
     * profile
 * email users
-* database
 * user privilege
     * see real names instead of 88 IDs
     * request features